Levis155/Notifications-page/README.md

 # Description

-A project from frontendmentor.io that featuring a well structured notifications page
+A project from frontendmentor.io featuring a well structured notifications page

 # Interface